-The following storys are written by a local Cascabelites and give a little historical background to the community of Cascabel.
+The following story was written by a local Cascabel resident and gives a historical background of the Cascabel community.

 Cascabel, a bare bones accounting of some significant happenings along the San Pedro River.
 By Mary Taylor.

 Cascabel is a place and a community.
 The place is an area about 40 miles long and ten miles wide along the San Pedro River, beginning about 8 miles north of Benson.
 There is no post office, no school, no service station, no quick mart and just the beginning of a general store.
 There is only one road in, through and out of the area with some ranch access roads.